indeliblecanopus/indeliblecanopus.github.io/projects/album-translate-for-spotify/index.md

 ### Playback Feature (Optional)

-`Playback` feature is optional and users can choose to enable it by marking a corresponding checkbox initially, during the add-on authorization.
-The feature can be utilized to add multiple tracks to the current player queue.
+`Playback` feature is optional and users can choose to enable it by marking a corresponding checkbox initally, on credentials setup page.
+This feature can be utilized to add multiple tracks to the queue.
 You can choose tracks from the displayed results of either `Translate` or `Search` features.

-**Note**: This feature is limited (by Spotify) to only users with Premium subscription plans.
+**Note**: This feature is limited (by Spotify) to users with Premium subscription plans.

 ## Privacy Policy